johnsonjh/j-hpn-ssh/README.md

 _SCP_ and the underlying _SSH-2_ protocol implementation in _OpenSSH_ is network performance limited by statically defined internal flow control buffers.
-These buffers often end up acting as a bottleneck for network throughput of _SCP_, especially on long and high bandwith network links.
+These buffers often end up acting as a bottleneck for network throughput of _SCP_, especially on long and high bandwidth network links.

 Modifications to the SSH code to allow these buffers to be defined at run-time eliminates the bottleneck.